 Air embolism is a lethal condition caused by the improper insertion or removal of a central venous access device (CVAD).
 If appropriate safeguards are not taken by medical personnel during CVAD insertion or removal, an air bubble can be introduced into an artery or vein and travel to your heart, lungs or brain, causing respiratory failure, cardiac arrest or stroke.
+Our Philadelphia air embolism injury attorneys are ready to take your case if you’ve suffered harm.

 Central venous access devices (CVADs), sometimes called central venous catheters or central lines, are commonly used in hospital or outpatient settings for delivery of IV medications, chemotherapy or other fluids.
 It is estimated that 5 million CVADs are placed each year in the United States.
 These CVADs can take many forms, including PICC lines, non-tunneled catheters (subclavian, jugular or femoral), tunneled catheters (Hickman, Broviac, etc.) and implanted ports.